jamesmontemagno/ConnectivityPlugin/docs/1-GettingStarted.md

 ## Architecture

 ### What's with this .Current Global Variable?
 Why can't I use $FAVORITE_IOC_LIBARY
 You totally can!
 Every plugin I create is based on an interface.
 The static singleton just gives you a super simple way of gaining access to the platform implementation.
-Realize that the implementation of the plugin lives in your iOS, Android, Windows, etc. Thies means you will need to register it there by instantiating a `CrossConnectivityImplementation` from the platform specific projects.
+If you are looking to use Depenency Injector or Inversion of Control (IoC) you will need to gain access to a reference of `IConnectivity`.

-If you are using a ViewModel/IOC approach your code may look like:
+This is what your code may look like when using this approach:

 ```csharp
 public MyViewModel()